t-affeldt/climate/README.md

 ## Configuration Options
 The individual mods offer a lot of customization options.
 Make sure to check the respective README files for more information.

+## Modding Information
+Check the [api_doc.md](https://github.com/t-affeldt/climate_api/blob/master/api_doc.md) for a (currently incomplete) documentation on how to register new weather presets and visual effects.
+Use my weather [presets](https://github.com/t-affeldt/regional_weather/tree/master/ca_weathers) and [effects](https://github.com/t-affeldt/regional_weather/tree/master/ca_effects) as an example.
+Ask in the [forum](https://forum.minetest.net/viewtopic.php?t=24569) or open an [issue](https://github.com/t-affeldt/climate_api/issues) if you run into problems.
+Also check the source code of predefined weather effects because they include usage documentation at the top of each file.

 ## License
 All parts of this modpack are using free software licenses.